10 Best Rehab Centers In Canada (2026)

 • a physical fitness program that includes yoga, hiking, meditation, and swimming

-Patients can attend 30-, 45-, 60- or 90-day treatment programs after they have completed detox.
-Aurora helps patients transition into sober living or transitional housing and encourages them to follow the 12-step or 12 traditions approach.
-Outpatient treatment services include comprehensive addiction treatment, or CAT, for patients with a dual diagnosis.
+Individuals can attend 30-, 45-, 60- or 90-day treatment programs after they have completed detox.
+Aurora helps people transition into sober living or transitional housing and encourages them to follow the 12-step or 12 traditions approach.
+Outpatient treatment services include comprehensive addiction treatment, or CAT, for people with a dual diagnosis.

 Location and contact information: